Key CX Challenges Facing the Hospitality Industry

 Hotel brands are starting to better understand the importance of the guest experience to their success, but few are considering the customer journey in its entirety.

 According to Forrester, 78% of US online consumers prefer to get answers via a company’s website vs. telephone or email.
 What’s more, messaging has been the fastest-growing online behavior over the past five years, even outstripping social networks, and is on track to total 2.5 billion users by 2018.
 How does this translate into what guests expect from your brand?
-Basically, people want to find their own answers and help themselves, and when they need assistance, they want to talk to brands in the same way they talk to friends or family: using chat or messaging, then progressing to voice or video if needed.
+Basically, people want to find their own answers and help themselves, and when they need assistance, they want to talk to brands in the same way they talk to friends or family.

 For brands that are delivering the service experiences guests expect, technology is playing a leading role.
 A key innovation is self-service using chatbots.
 This technology allows customers to communicate using chat and messaging through websites, apps, and social media.
 They are able to ask questions and engage in conversation with a bot, who uses natural language processing to understand and respond to what the customer needs, and finds answers within a deep-learning knowledgebase, business systems, and/or external sources.
 Interactions are intelligent, personalized, and feel a lot like interacting with a human agent.
 Using this technology, your brand would be able to provide consistent, effective service at a lower cost.

 When escalations to a live agent do need to happen, leading brands are making use of one-click escalation that enables agents to pick up where the previous interaction left off.
 Guests can choose to communicate with a phone call or video chat, and agents have all the context on the back end—they know who they’re talking to, what they have recently done on the website or app, when they last stayed at one of your hotels, records of previous communications, and so on.
 The consistency of the guest experience can be maintained regardless of where and how guests choose to interact with your brand, resulting in an optimized customer journey.